dahlSTROM/tbs-v4l/README.md

 The --adapter=16 option is because I have 8 dvb-c adapters in my backend and I'm obviously going to use FFdecsawrapper.

-If you have x adapters, use --adapters=<twice your adapters>, so if you have 10, use --adapters=20
+If you have 10 adapters, use --adapters=20